Kevin Okyere: Early life and education

-Achievements
+Career

+Springfield

-Kevin's company, Springfield, was given the block, known as West Cape Three Points Block 2, by Ghana’s government in 2016 after it was relinquished by Kosmos.
+Kevin's company, Springfield, was given the block, known as West Cape Three Points Block 2, by Ghana's government in 2016 after it was relinquished by Kosmos.
 Also, the company is the leader in exporting refined products to land-lock neighbouring countries such as Mali and Burkina Faso and Nigerian crude.
 In 2019, Springfield Exploration and Production Limited (SEP) became the first indigenous Ghanaian company to drill in deep water.
 The company secured a contract with Stena Unicon Offshore Services Ghana Ltd, a subsidiary of Stena Drilling, to deploy the Stena Forth Mobile Offshore Drilling Unit (MODU) for exploration in West Cape Three Points Block 2 (WCTP Block 2).
 At the time, Reuters reported that the Ghanaian government has been experiencing setbacks because of difficulties in offshore development in petroleum and, and that the discovery of around 1.5 billion barrels of offshore oil by Okyere's company was a potential game changer.
-Five years later, drilling commenced at the Oak-1x well and Afina-1x well, marking a significant milestone in Ghana’s oil and gas industry.
+Five years later, drilling commenced at the Oak-1x well and Afina-1x well, marking a significant milestone in Ghana's oil and gas industry.

+Arrest

+In November 2025, reports from Dubai confirmed that Okyere had been detained in Dubai in connection with a commercial dispute involving a Swiss oil trading company and allegations of financial impropriety linked to oil transactions.
+According to the reports, Dubai authorities allegedly flagged his passport upon arrival due to an arbitration and criminal enforcement matter.

+Okyere obtained a court injunction prohibiting further publication on the dispute while his defamation case was pending.
+In June 2026, the High Court found that Larry Dogbey, editor of The Herald, had breached the injunction by continuing to publish on the matter, and sentenced him to seven days' imprisonment for contempt of court.